Free $\mathbb Q$-groups are residually torsion-free nilpotent: Acknowledgments

 \section{Acknowledgments}

 I am very grateful to Pavel Zalesski who explained to me how a surface group can be embedded into a free pro-$p$ group.
 This was a starting point of Theorem \ref{iteratedextension}.
 I would like to thank Warren Dicks for providing the references needed in the proof of Proposition \ref{critamal}, Yago Antolin, Ashot Minasyan and a referee for explaining to me the proof of Theorem \ref{linear}, Emmanuel Breulliard for pointing out the paper \cite{BG10} and Ismael Morales and anonymous referees for useful suggestions and comments.
+I am grateful to Aleksandr Krasilnikov for spotting a mistake in the previous version of the proof of Theorem \ref{MagnusA}.

 This paper is partially supported by the grants MTM2017-82690-P and PID2020-114032GB-I00 of the Ministry of Science and Innovation of Spain and by the ICMAT Severo Ochoa project CEX2019-000904-S4.